jasonacollins/blog/posts/books-i-read-in-2026.md

 *Fiction*

 - Becky Chambers, *The long way to a small, angry planet*
+- Becky Chambers, *A closed and common orbit*
 - Paulo Coelho, *The Alchemist*
 - Mary Shelley, *Franksenstein; or, The Modern Prometheus*/*
 - Dan Simmons, *Hyperion*